 In the unfortunate circumstance that one of our customers passes away, we record the following details of the next of kin and any executors of the estate: name, address, telephone number, and email address.

-If you make an application on behalf of a business, we will process personal information about shareholders, directors, partners and owners, including name, date of birth, address, credit history and information made public (for example on social media and on public registers).
+If you make an application on behalf of a business, we will process personal information about shareholders, directors, partners and owners, including name, date of birth, address, credit history and publicly available information (for example on the internet, on social media and on public registers).

 Where information fields are marked as mandatory on any application form that you complete, you will need to provide such information in order for us to continue with your application.

-Special categories of personal data include information about an individual's health and other categories of personal information which are closely protected (e.g. criminal convictions).
+Special categories of personal data include information about an individual's health and other categories of personal information which are closely protected (e.g. biometric data).

-We do not generally process such information, unless you have voluntarily provided that information to us, for example, where you have notified us of a health issue that would mean you would be classed as a 'vulnerable customer' (i.e. if you, due to your personal circumstances or personal characteristics, are especially vulnerable to financial detriment or where you have notified us of a custodial sentence that will impact your ability to manage your account).
+We do not generally process such information, unless you have voluntarily provided that information to us, for example, where you have notified us of a health issue that would mean you would be classed as a 'vulnerable customer' (i.e. if you, due to your personal circumstances or personal characteristics, are especially vulnerable to financial detriment ).
+You have the right to withdraw your consent for us to hold details of your vulnerability at any time by contacting us by telephone, email or in writing.

 How we use your personal information